 Single-Level Direct Selling | Selling only, no recruiting | Earn from personal sales only |

 Party Plan Selling | Selling via social gatherings/parties.
-May include recruiting. | Social events to drive sales |
+This may include recruiting. | Social events to drive sales |

 Door-to-Door Selling | Direct home visits to sell products | Personal face-to-face selling |